prefix-dev/pixi/docs/reference/pixi_configuration.md

     | 5            | Command line arguments (`--tls-no-verify`, `--change-ps1=false`, etc.) | Configuration via command line arguments                                                       |

 !!! note
     The highest priority wins.
-If a configuration file is found in a higher priority location, the lower priority locations are overwritten.
+If a configuration file is found in a higher priority location, the values from the configuration read from lower priority locations are overwritten.

 !!! note